dwhiffing/fury/content/nato/it/army/body.md

 [**M47
 Patton**](http://www.tanks-encyclopedia.com/coldwar/US/M47_Patton.php):
-Italy operated about 2,500 M47s but they are all either in storage or scrapped.
+Italy held about 2,500 M47s but they are all either in storage or scrapped.
 Probably about 400 are in ready reserve.

 **Tank Destroyer**